preyan/NewsTime/README.md

 # NewsTime
 A simple app to get the breaking news of the day
-- made with love using Ionic 4 & Angular
+-- Made with love using Ionic 4 & Angular